Keyboard shortcuts

 uintptr_t pfn; // Function pointer to call

-void *arg; // Argument to pass to function
+void *arg; // Argument to pass

-} GccgoDefer; // 32 bytes total
+} GccgoDefer;

-### Panic and Recover
+Panic and Recover

-## Type System
+Type System

-### Type Descriptors
+Type Descriptors

-GC pointer scanning (which fields contain pointers?)
+• precise GC pointer scanning (which parts of an object may contain pointers?)

-Interface method dispatch (which methods does this type implement?)
+• interface method dispatch (which methods does this type implement?)

 typedef struct __go_type_descriptor {

-uint8_t __code; // Kind (bool, int, slice, etc.)
+uint8_t __code; // Kind (bool, int, slice, struct, etc.)

-const void *__gcdata; // Pointer bitmap
+const uint8_t *__gcdata; // GC bitmap or GC program

 } __go_type_descriptor;